C-Chads/tinygl/README.md

 * Added Buffers

+* Added glPixelSize (TODO is to implement distance scaling)

 Note that this Softrast **is not GL 1.1 compliant** and does not constitute a complete GL implementation.